Krylov Subspace Recycling For Matrix Functions: Introduction

 The layout of this paper is as follows.
-In \Cref{background} we give some background on the literature for augmented Krylov subspace methods for matrix functions.
+In Section \ref{background} we give some background on the literature for augmented Krylov subspace methods for matrix functions.
 We also discuss the GCRO-DR algorithm for linear systems \cite{parks2006recycling} which serves as an inspiration for the method we derive in this work.
-In \Cref{Arnoldiapproximation} we discuss the standard Arnoldi approximation to $f(\textbf{A}) \textbf{b}$ and in particular focus on its derivation using the Cauchy integral representation of the matrix function.
-In \Cref{signfunctioninLQCD} we discuss computational challenges arising in the overlap formalism of lattice QCD which has served as our main motivation for this work.
-In \Cref{solutionofshiftedsystems} we introduce an augmented Krylov subspace framework for solving the shifted linear systems arising in the integral representations of $f(\textbf{A}) \textbf{b}$.
-In Section \ref{rFOM2} we show how this framework for shifted systems can be used to derive an augmented Krylov subspace approximation for $f(\textbf{A})\textbf{b}$.
+In Section \ref{Arnoldiapproximation} we discuss the standard Arnoldi approximation to $f(A) \vb$ and in particular focus on its derivation using the Cauchy integral representation of the matrix function.
+In Section \ref{signfunctioninLQCD} we discuss computational challenges arising in the overlap formalism of lattice QCD which has served as our main motivation for this work.
+In Section \ref{solutionofshiftedsystems} we introduce an augmented Krylov subspace framework for solving the shifted linear systems arising in the integral representations of $f(A) \vb$.
+In Section \ref{r(FOM)2} we show how this framework for shifted systems can be used to derive an augmented Krylov subspace approximation for $f(A)\vb$.
 We present three different versions of a FOM type method, leading to different implementations.
-A brief discussion on Stieltjes functions can be found in \Cref{sec:stieltjes}.
-In \Cref{harmritz} we derive a harmonic Ritz procedure for our method which differs slightly from the harmonic Ritz procedure used in GCRO-DR. In \Cref{numericalexperiments} we present numerical experiments and test the three versions of the method as both an augmented method for a single problem, and a recycle method for a sequence of problems.
-Brief conclusions are given in \Cref{conclusions}.
+A brief discussion on Stieltjes functions can be found in Section \ref{sec:stieltjes}.
+In Section \ref{harmritz} we derive a Ritz procedure for updating the recycling subspace between problems.
+In Section \ref{numericalexperiments} we present numerical experiments and test the three versions of the method as both an augmented method for a single problem, and a recycling method for a sequence of problems.
+Brief conclusions are given in Section \ref{conclusions}.

+Throughout this paper, lower-case bold letters denote vectors, while upper case letters are used to denote matrices.
+Matrices are written in bold if they are explicitly defined as a concatenation of other matrices.